Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/forces/exterior.rst

    (or no *Goal*) means, that the vertex moves only according to Soft Body simulation.
    If no vertex group is used/assigned, this numeric field is the default goal weight for all vertices.
-   If a vertex group is present and assigned, this button instead shows an pop-up selector button that allows you to choose the name of the goal vertex group.
+   If a vertex group is present and assigned, this button instead shows an list field, that allows you to choose the name of the goal vertex group.
    If you use a vertex group the weight of a vertex defines its goal.

    Often :ref:`painting-weight-index` is used to adjust the weight comfortably.